cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # 📱 Progressive Web App

-InclusiAid includes PWA functionality so that the application can behave more like an installable application.
+InclusiAi includes PWA functionality so that the application can behave more like an installable application.

 PWA-related files include: